-This tool helps you to see the importance of each life domain — work, home, community, and self — and where you focus your attention, as well as your current state of alignment among the four domains.
+These tools help you see the importance of each life domain — work, home, community, and self — and where you focus your attention, as well as your current state of alignment among the four domains.

-Download the Four-Way View chart and complete it by: (a) recording a number from 0 to 100 in each cell of the first column such that the column total equals 100 to indicate how important each domain is to you, (b) repeating for the second column to indicate proportionally where you focus your attention in typical week, month, or season, (c) circling the number that best represents how satisfied you are with each domain and overall, and (d) how well you are performing in each domain and overall.
+Download the Four Way View chart and complete it by (a) recording a number from 0 to 100 in each cell of the first column such that the column total equals 100 to indicate how important each domain is to you (same as in the My Four Circles exercise), (b) indicating proportionally where you focus your attention in typical week, month, or season, (c) circling the number that best represents how satisfied you are with each domain and overall, and (d) indicating how well you are performing in each domain and overall.

-Think about what these numbers mean to you and begin to brainstorm ideas for experiments you could try that would improve satisfaction and performance in all domains.
+Think about what these numbers mean to you and, again, brainstorm ideas for experiments you could try that would improve satisfaction and performance in all domains.
 Talk over your ideas with someone you trust.

 Download and complete the Stakeholder Charts template to assess who the most important people are in all domains, what your performance expectations are for each other, and how these expectations influence each other.